Efficient approximations for utility-based pricing: Polynomial approximation

 \section{Polynomial approximation}

 In this section, we search for some polynomial approximation for the reservation price that will be relevant in general market situations.
 Such an approach was already studied by many authors.
 Davis \cite{ref2} achieved an expansion with respect to $\sqrt{1-\rho^2}$ using ideas from Malliavin calculus, while Henderson \cite{ref1} focused on an expansion on $\lambda$ and found a similar expression.
-Later, Monoyios \cite{ref4,ref5} gave a higher order expansion on $1-\rho^2$ for the selling reservation price.
+Later, Monoyios \cite{ref4,ref5} gave a higher order expansion on a parameter involving correlation, risk aversion and the number of claims for the ask reservation price.
 It is worth noting that the Monoyios\rq{}s expansions are not Taylor expansions in the sense that some dependence upon $\rho$ remains present in the coefficients, which are defined using the minimal martingale measure.
 As a consequence, we strongly believe that the error order provided by Monoyios (see Theorem 3 in \cite{ref5}) may have been misestimated.
-Nevertheless, his approximation has proven to be reliable for the computation of the selling reservation price of a put option for a very small risk aversion (see Table 1 in \cite{ref5}).
-We show in Figure \ref{monoyios} that this approximation remains correct for the computation of the asking reservation price of a stock for very small values of the risk aversion or very high correlation, but that this is no more the case elsewhere.
+Nevertheless, his approximation has proven to be reliable for the computation of the ask reservation price of a put option for a very small risk aversion (see Table 1 in \cite{ref5}).
+We show in Figure \ref{monoyios} that this approximation remains correct for the computation of the bid reservation price of a stock for very small values of the risk aversion or very high correlation, but that this is no more the case elsewhere.

-To complete the work of Davis and Monoyios, we propose below a Taylor expansion (when the correlation is close to one) of the asking reservation price of a non-traded stock.
-We will show that Taylor expansions remain extremely poor approximations when the correlation is not very close to one (see Figure \ref{figure_dl}).
+We propose in Appendix, a Taylor expansion of the bid reservation price of a non-traded stock, when the correlation is close to one, see Section \ref{apptaylor}.
+We show numerically in Figure \ref{figure_dl} that Taylor expansions remain an extremely bad approximation, when the correlation is not very close to one.